focusheart/vizmaster/README.md

 ## Usage

 It's very simple!
 Just edit the `pages.json` file!
+Or you can create a new file named `mypages.json`.
 Follow the format:

     ["http://your_url", seconds_to_count_down ],